u-eff-gee/carolina/README.md

 cmake -DANALYSIS=ANALYSIS_HEADER CAROLINA_SOURCE
 ```

-By convention, the analysis-configuration files are called `analysis_EXPERIMENT.hpp`, where `EXPERIMENT` is an identifier for an experiment, mostly probably the name of an isotope.
+By convention, the analysis-configuration files are called `EXPERIMENT.hpp`, where `EXPERIMENT` is an identifier for an experiment, mostly probably the name of an isotope.

 After configuring the build, compile the code using another `CMake` command: